mgaitan/autopep723/docs/usage.md

 autopep723 add script.py
 ```

 This modifies the file in-place, adding the metadata block at the top.
+The `add` command is analogous to `uv add --script script.py 'dep1' 'dep2'`, but with automatic dependency detection - you don't need to manually specify which packages to add.

 ## Options